davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 ```

 I'm sure many of you who are following along are using VSCode to edit your `flake.nix`
 file.
-Before calling `switch`, I should note that installing VSCode through `home-manager`
+I should note that installing VSCode through `home-manager` will likely blow away
-will likely blow away your existing settings.
-Now would be a good time to back up any your
+your existing settings when you call `switch`.
+Now would be a good time to back up your
-settings and extension list so you can replicate your existing setup from within Nix.
+existing settings and extension list so you can replicate your setup from within Nix.

-VSCode will be installed in `/Users/$USER/Applications/Home Manager Apps/`[^1] once you
+VSCode will be installed in `/Users/$USER/Applications/Home Manager Apps/`[^1] after
-run `switch`.
+running `switch`.

+[^1]: Notably, this isn't inside the normal `/Applications` folder since `home-manager`
+    can only install programs under your home directory.
+Even stranger, Spotlight can't
+    pick up our alias!
+We'll come back and fix this at the end of the post.

 If you've previously installed VSCode, go ahead and dump the copy from `/Applications` in
 the trash.
 [Where we're
 going](https://media1.tenor.com/m/3idC48k28zcAAAAd/roads-where-were-going-we-dont-need-roads.gif),
 we don't need ~roads~ globally installed programs!

-[^1]: Notably, this isn't inside the normal `/Applications` folder since `home-manager`
-    can only install programs under your home directory.
-Even stranger, Spotlight can't
-    pick up our alias!
-We'll come back and fix this at the end of the post.

 ## Editor Settings and Keybindings

-You can add user settings and keybindings, which normally live in `.vscode/settings.json`
+You can add user settings and keybindings pretty easily:
-and `.vscode/keybindings.json` respecively, pretty easily:

 ```nix
 programs.vscode = {